SalomePlatform/shaper/doc/gui/Introduction.rst

 - :ref:`sketch_preferences`;
 - :ref:`viewer_preferences`.

-Visualization tab is activated by default when **Preferences** dialog box is opened in active SHAPER module.
+Visualization tab is activated by default when **Preferences** dialog box is opened in the active SHAPER module.

 Other tabs are activated by click on tab header.